ePlanSys/eplansys/eplansys_docs/tutorials/index.rst

 toolchain.
 They assume a workspace built and sourced as described in :doc:`../getting_started/installation`.

-The classical PlanSys2 tutorials --- the terminal, the domain and problem experts, writing action performers --- are on the `PlanSys2 web page
+The classical PlanSys2 tutorials (the terminal, the domain and problem experts, writing action performers) are on the `PlanSys2 web page
 <https://plansys2.github.io>`_ and apply unchanged here.

 .. toctree::